Shock-resisting steel

-Shock resisting steels are a class of tool steels designed to resist breakage by shock.
+Shock-resisting steels are a class of tool steels designed to resist breakage by shock.
 Under the AISI classification system there are seven types, labeled S1 to S7.

 Overview

-Shock resisting steels are designed to have high impact resistance (toughness), along with other properties such as strength, hardness.
-Silicon is a common addition to this class of steels, as it provides tempering resistance, and increases toughness.
+Shock-resisting steels are designed to have high impact resistance (toughness), along with other properties such as strength, hardness.
+Silicon is a common addition to this class of steels, as it provides tempering resistance and increases toughness.

-Applications for shock resisting steels includes springs, as well as chisels, dies for forging, and punches.
-S2 steel is also used to make Ball bearings for the mining industry.
+Applications for shock-resisting steels includes springs, as well as chisels, dies for forging, and punches.
+S2 steel is also used to make ball bearings for the mining industry.
 They are also used for screwdrivers and driver bits.

 SVCM

-SVCM steel is kind of shock resisting steel.
+SVCM steel is a kind of shock-resisting steel.
 SVCM steel is an alloy of carbon, silicon, chromium, magnesium, nickel, molybdenum and lead.
 SVCM+ in addition is quenched and tempered achieving a high hardness (HRC 59).
 SCVM+ has better torsional properties than chromium-vanadium steel (Cr-V).